sleepydirt/minecraft-server-hosting/README.md

 # Install the Minecraft Server .jar file

-You can find the server.jar file online, copy the link and download it into the VM, it should look something like:
+For earlier/later Minecraft versions, you can find the server.jar file online, copy the link and download it into the VM.
+For Minecraft 1.21, run:
 ```
 $ wget https://piston-data.mojang.com/v1/objects/450698d1863ab5180c25d7c804ef0fe6369dd1ba/server.jar
 ```

-After the install, you can try running the server
+After the install, you can run the server

 ```
 $ java -Xmx1024M -Xms1024M -jar server.jar nogui